Electric field fluctuations in the two-dimensional Coulomb fluid: Discussion

-Having described our main results, we conclude the paper by commenting in their relevance to two particular experiments: on `underscreening' in ionic liquids~\cite{Perkin} and on superspin correlations in artificial spin ice~\cite{Perrin,Ostman}.
+Having described our main results, we conclude the paper by commenting on their relevance to two particular experiments: on `underscreening' in ionic liquids~\cite{Perkin} and on superspin correlations in artificial spin ice~\cite{Perrin,Ostman}.

-The term `underscreening' implies screening lengths that are much greater than the Debye length.
-High density ionic fluids, when placed in confined geometry, appear to be strongly underscreened~\cite{Perkin} but the origin of this remains an open question.
-In any real ionic fluid, the dielectric function, and hence field correlations at large $q$, will depend on local chemical details, or the precise short-ranged form of the potential~\cite{Xiao}, but long ranged underscreening is more likely a generic property that can be captured by our model.
-Our analysis of EK theory reveals two mechanisms for underscreening.
-First, while the normal electrolyte is, if anything, `overscreened' (Fig. 2), the poor electrolyte becomes massively underscreened, as the increasing formation of multi-scale dipoles reduces the effective free charge concentration and frustrates the screening to expose the long range interaction (Fig. 3).
-Second, a restriction on channels for particle exchange tends to enhance the screening length, as evidenced by the ensemble inequivalence we have found (Fig. 5).
-Both mechanisms may be relevant to ionic liquids: in three dimensions, dipolar correlations are weaker than in two dimensions, but it is plausible that dimensional reduction from the steric effects of confinement, or shape anisotropy, could enhance the effective range of the $1/r$ potential (and hence the dipolar correlations), while the loss of ergodicity with respect to particle exchange could mimic ensemble inequivalence.
+The term `underscreening' implies a screening length that is greater than the Debye length.
+High density ionic fluids in confined geometry appear to be strongly underscreened~\cite{Perkin}, as does a model two-dimensional Coulomb fluid of point particles~\cite{Samaj2002}, but the origin of this remains an open question.
+In any real ionic fluid, the dielectric function, and hence field correlations at large $q$, will depend on local chemical details, or the precise short-ranged form of the potential~\cite{Xiao}, but long ranged underscreening is more likely a generic property that can be captured by our model \footnote{Here, the different form of the Coulomb interaction in two and three dimensions (logarithmic versus $1/r$ respectively) will lead to quantitative differences, but, we argue, not qualitative ones: the field theoretic hamiltonian and reciprocal space interaction ($1/q^2$) are the same in both cases and will mediate qualitatively similar effects.}.
+Referring to our results, we first note that the normal electrolyte is `overscreened' (Fig. 2): that is, the inverse screening length is $\kappa \sqrt{1+ F(T)}$, where $F(T)$ is positive, so the screening length is generally shorter than the Debye length, $1/\kappa$.
+Despite this, our analysis of EK theory does reveal two mechanisms for underscreening.
+First, the poor electrolyte becomes massively underscreened (see Eq.\ref{nu}) as $\tilde{\kappa}$ diverges in the approach to $T_{\rm KT}$ from above.
+Here, the increasing formation of multi-scale dipoles reduces the effective free charge concentration and frustrates the screening to expose the long ranged interaction (Fig. 3).
+Second, a restriction on channels for particle exchange tends to enhance the screening length, as evidenced by the ensemble inequivalence we have found (Fig. 5, where the canonical ensemble is underscreened).
+Both mechanisms may be broadly relevant to ionic liquids: the first, because dipolar correlations can be important in three dimensional Coulomb fluids despite there being no BKT transition, and the second because any loss of ergodicity with respect to particle exchange could mimic ensemble inequivalence in this regard.